open-sauced/maintainer-intro-course/your-team.md

 - Design Team
 - Community Team
 - Marketing Team
-- Core Team
+- Core Team\*

-?> Sometimes the Maintainer Team and the Core Team are the same.
-Generally speaking, a Core Team often focuses on broader responsibilities like strategy, governance, and community management, providing insight into the direction of the project.
-Maintainer Team is more likely to focus on day-to-day management and technical aspects of the project.
+?> Sometimes, the Maintainer Team and the Core Team are the same.
+Generally speaking, a Core Team often focuses on broader responsibilities like strategy, governance, and community management, providing insight into the project's direction.
+The Maintainer Team is more likely to focus on day-to-day management and technical aspects of the project.

 ## Assembling Your A-Team: Adding New Members